Monu-Chaudhary/MyStory/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- fixing the autolayout for different layouts (potrait and landscape)
+- Adding constraints and fixing the autolayout for different layouts (potrait and landscape)

 ## License